iostream6/dart-learning-samples/Flutter_Personal_Information_Manager/README.md

 ## Version Two

 In version 2, Login and Signup UI are updated, dropping use of deprecated Widgets and methods/properties.
 Added form validation support and error notification for login/signup forms.
 Authentication implementation is now included based on a local (SharedPreference) persistence backend service.
+Basic skeleton of authenticated (i.e. secured) view implemented with PageView widget and BottomNavBar